sagemath/trac_to_gh/Issue 3434.md

 # Issue 3434: notebook -- implementin MAX_OUTPUT handling in cell.py for interact.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3434

 Original creator: was